zyferlink/apple-react-web-app/README.md

 <br>

-## Stage 06: Implement 3D Model View Component
+## Stage 07: Implement Feature Section Component
 **Log Date:** January 9, 2025

-This stage focuses on implementing a 3D model view component using Three.js and React Three Fiber to add an interactive 3D experience.
+This stage focuses on building the "Features" section for the Apple website clone and adding animations using GSAP.

 <hr>